Last updated: 7 November 2025

 Do building audits look for micron data?

 Many do.
-Logged microns and a rise test are persuasive evidence of proper evacuation in building files.
+Logged micron readings and a proper rise test are useful evidence that a system was evacuated correctly.

 Can the 557 generate attachable reports?